sushil2601/javaScript_practise/REACT.md

     .without exact default behaviour :- match /about, /about/team , /about/contact

 Q. What is BrowserRouter?
+Ans:-
-Ans:-BrowserRouter is a router implementation that uses the HTML5 history API (i.e., pushState, replaceState, and pop events) to keep your UI in sync with the URL.
+    BrowserRouter is a router implementation that uses the HTML5 history API (i.e., pushState, replaceState, and pop events) to keep your UI in sync with the URL.

-It's part of the react-router-dom package and is required to use routing features in a React SPA (Single Page Application).

-    What Does BrowserRouter Do?
-        .Listens to changes in the browser’s address bar

-        .Keeps React components in sync with the current URL

-        .Enables client-side navigation — no full page reloads

 Q. What is HashRouter?
 Ans :-